ianw/rstdiary/README.md

 The output is lightly styled and uses CDN versions of some common utilities such as bootstrap.

+An atom feed of the entries for the latest month only is generated in atom.xml

 A sample output is [here](https://rawgit.com/ianw/rstdiary/master/sample/index.html)